-It sounds like a small number when you write it down.
-That's the whole point.
+It’s a small number when you write it out.
+That’s sort of the whole point.

 The math, quickly